nlp-yang/blog.penso.info/_posts/2015-03-21-improve-blog-visibility.md

 visitors won't mind about reading and clicking around your blog if each page loads under seconds.

+This is so important Google spends a huge amount of money improving website delivery.
+Android caches images through their proxy when you browse and rewrite images from JPEG to WEBP on the fly to save 30%.
+Every millisecond they save showing pages while you browse results in more money for them.
+You browse more, they show more ads, they make more money.
+As simple as that.

 [PageSpeed
 Insights](https://developers.google.com/speed/pagespeed/insights)[^1] by Google
-will list all current issues and how to fix them, while [Pingdom](http://tools.pingdom.com/fpt/ePnTcP/http://blog.penso.info)[^2] will tell you how fast your website loads compared to others.
+will list all current issues and how to fix your slow points, while [Pingdom](http://tools.pingdom.com/fpt/ePnTcP/http://blog.penso.info)[^2] will tell you how fast your website loads compared to others.